kkk2z/Catnix/SECURITY.md

 | 0.0.2 | Fasrix | not surport

 ## path interval
-One at intervals of a few months to six months.
+One at intervals of a few months to six months.<br>
 Security patches soon.